Akash-Asok/Kerala-IoT-Challenge/README.md

 }
 ```
 ## Output
-The green Led lights for five seconds followed by yellow LED blinking three times with a delay of 0.5seconds followed by the red LED ON for 5 seconds
+The green Led turns on for five seconds followed by yellow LED blinking three times with a delay of 0.5seconds followed by the red LED turning on  for 5 seconds
 ## Output video

+Uploading Exp2.mp4…

 # Experiment-3 LED Chasing Effect